beefy/multiplayer-chess-cmd/README.md

 [kind of piece] [which piece] [where to move] [extra]
 [3 bits] [0-3 bits] [0-5 bits] [0-4 bits] = 3-15 bits = 1-2 bytes

 A plain ascii encoding is 8-16 bytes/move, whereas my encoding system is 1-2 bytes/move!
 That is 8 times better!
 In a large system, this could make a big impact to network effeciency and data storage.
-This system is not implemented, but I hope to do so if I find the time.
+This move encoding system is not implemented, but I hope to do so if I find the time.